There are a lot of things a strong relationship is able to overcome and power through;

-Toward the end of my relationship, I actually felt more in tune with my ex-partner than I had for the two years before.
-Once things began to break down and we had no choice to communicate openly and honestly, suddenly there was some understanding.
+Toward the end of my relationship, I actually felt more in tune with my ex-partner than I had in the two years before.
+Once things began to break down and we had no choice but to communicate openly and honestly, suddenly there was some understanding.

 For the first time in five years, we had cried together, yelled at each other, told the other our problems, and expressed how we’d been making each other feel.
 It ignited a small flame of passion that existed when we first met that had been distinguished by indifference.